BattlesnakeOfficial/starter-snake-python/README.md

 }
 ```

 This function is called by the game engine to make sure your Battlesnake is healthy and responding correctly.
-Your response determines what your Battlesnake will look like in that game.
+Your response determines what your Battlesnake will look like on the game board.
 See [Battlesnake Personalization](https://docs.battlesnake.com/references/personalization) for how to customize your Battlesnake's appearance using these values.

+Whenever you update these values, go to the page for your Battlesnake and select 'Refresh Metadata' from the option menu.
+This will update your Battlesnake to use your latest configuration.

 ### Changing Behavior